internetarchive/gifcities/transform/data/README.md

 hi, I'm Nate, how are you?

 This directory is empty if you just cloned this project.
-The primary file you'll want in here is called `gifcities-gifs.txt` and as of 2024 September there was a copy at [http://nsmith-dev.us.archive.org/gifcities-gifs.txt](nsmith-dev).
+The primary file you'll want in here is called `gifcities-gifs.txt` and as of 2024 September there was a copy on aitio (`~nsmith/gifcities-gifs.txt`).

 This file is the base manifest for the content at [https://gifcities.org](gifcities).